The 36th International Conference on Logic Programming

 The program committee may recommend some regular papers to be published as Technical communications in EPTCS format (http://info.eptcs.org).
 Technical communications must not exceed 14 pages, including the bibliography.
 The authors of the technical communications can also elect to convert their submissions into extended abstracts, of 2 or 3 pages, for inclusion in the EPTCS proceedings.
 This should allow authors to submit a long version elsewhere.

-All regular papers and technical communications will be presented during the conference.
+All regular papers, technical communications and short papers will be presented during the conference.
 So, at least one author per accepted paper is expected to register and attend the conference.
 Authors of accepted papers will, by default, be automatically included in the list of ALP members, who will receive quarterly updates from the Logic Programming Newsletter at no cost.

 The 16th Doctoral Consortium (DC) on Logic Programming provides students with the opportunity to present and discuss their research directions, and to obtain feedback from both peers and experts in the field.
 Accepted participants will receive partial financial support to attend the event and the main conference.
 The best paper from the DC will be given the opportunity to make a presentation in a session of the main ICLP conference.